 Use to wipe away sweat or wear it on your wrist just in case you might need to use it in any of the other ways listed above!

-Now that you know your options for how to wear a Buff, check out this video which shows all the twists and folds you might need to get the most out of your multifunctional headwear.
+Now that you know your options for how to wear a Buff, you can tell all your friends how to twist, folds and form your Buff into the most multifunctional headwear out there!

 How do you wear a Buff?